-Do not smoke within 25 feet of a placarded tank used for flammable liquids or gases.
-Also, do not smoke or carry a lighted cigarette, cigar, or pipe within 25 feet of any vehicle which contains:
+Do not smoke within 25 feet of a placarded cargo tank used for Class 3 (flammable liquids) or Division 2.1 (gases).
+Also, do not smoke or carry a lighted cigarette, cigar, or pipe within 25 feet of any vehicle, which contains:

-Turn off your engine before fueling a placarded vehicle.
-Someone must always be at the nozzle controlling fuel flow.
+Turn off your engine before fueling a motor vehicle containing hazardous materials.
+Someone must always be at the nozzle, controlling fuel flow.

 Do not drive with a tire that is leaking or flat except to the nearest safe place to fix it.
 Remove any overheated tire.
 Place it a safe distance from your vehicle.
-Do not drive until you have corrected the cause of overheating.
-Always follow the rules about parking and attending placarded vehicles.
+Do not drive until you correct the cause of the overheating.
+Remember to follow the rules about parking and attending placarded vehicles.
 They apply even when checking, repairing, or replacing tires.

 Do not accept a hazardous materials shipment without a properly prepared shipping paper.
 A shipping paper for hazardous materials must always be easily recognized.
-Other people must be able to find it quickly in the event of a collision.
+Other people must be able to find it quickly after an accident.

-- Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of the stack of papers.
+- Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of your stack of papers.

 - When you are behind the wheel, keep shipping papers within your reach (with your seat belt on), or in a pouch on the driver’s door.
 They must be easily seen by someone entering the cab.

-- Emergency response information must be kept in the same manner as the shipping paper.
+- Emergency response information must be kept in the same location as the shipping paper.

-A carrier must give each driver transporting Division 1.1, 1.2, or 1.3 explosives a copy of the Federal Motor Carrier Safety Regulation (FMCSR) part 397.
-The carrier must also give written instructions on what to do in the event of a collision or delay.
-The written instructions must include the:
+A carrier must give each driver transporting Division 1.1, 1.2, or 1.3 explosives a copy of FMCSR, Part 397.
+The carrier must also give written instructions on what to do if delayed or in an accident.
+The written instructions must include:

-- Names and telephone numbers of people to contact (including carrier agents or shippers).
+- The names and telephone numbers of people to contact (including carrier agents or shippers).

-- Precautions to take in emergencies such as fires, collisions, or leaks.
+- The precautions to take in emergencies such as fires, accidents, or leaks.